UBC-DSCI/dsci-100/README.md

 ## Schedule

-*Lectures are held on Tuesdays.
-Tutorials are held on Thursdays and build on the concepts learned in lecture.*
+**Summer session:** *The schedule in the summer is double the pace of a regular semester.
+Generally, lectures taught by the instructor are conducted in the first half of class on Tuesdays and Thursdays.
+Tutorials taught by the TAs are held during the second half of class on Tuesdays and Thursdays and build on the concepts learned in the lecture session.
+Some weeks deviate from this pattern.
+Please check Canvas for the exact schedule.*

 | Topic | Description |
 |-------|-------------|